 Mediation and alternative dispute resolution.

-Out-of-court settlement of complex domestic and international disputes in accordance with the highest world standards, in cooperation with JAMS International and ADR Center Global.
+Out-of-court settlement of complex domestic and international disputes in accordance with the highest world standards

 Detailed preparation, unreserved dedication and creative solutions.

 Multidisciplinary panel of international mediators and top expertise in dispute resolution.

 ADR Partners is the first organization in Serbia registered for providing mediation and alternative dispute resolution services.